Automag (paintball marker): Minimag

 The Minimag functionally is the same as an Automag Classic.
 Cosmetically, it has a longer stainless steel powerfeed body with venting milled into the front end.
 In addition, the stock barrel was a bit shorter, and a vertical ASA with a braided stainless steel line from the ASA to the A.I.R.
 (Advanced Integrated Regulator) valve.

+Micro Mag

+The company Pro-Team Products (PTP) paired the Automag internals with a custom built body that was smaller and lighter.
+They often came in many anodized designs as the bodies were made out of aluminum.
+They used Autococker barrel threads instead of AGD's twist lock style.
+The original Micromag body design featured a two inch integrated barrel, but not many were produced and are considered very rare.

 RT-Based Automags

 The Automag RT

 In 1996, Airgun Designs released the Automag RT (RT standing for Reactive Trigger).
 This revolutionary design required high pressure air (HPA) to operate; the rapid decompression involved in the valve would quickly cause to liquefy and freeze the valve's components, thus making the more expensive gas a necessity.
 This valve uses air pressure to quickly reset the trigger after a shot, thus enabling a faster rate of fire.
 Shootdown became impossible, as these valves recharged faster than anyone could pull the trigger; in fact, due to their design, they heated up under rapid fire and actually experienced shootup instead.
 Unfortunately, the original design was fed its gas through the marker's rail, and thus was incompatible as an upgrade to older Automags.
 This did not fit Airgun Designs' vision of customer support, and it was soon superseded by another design.